 These chai smoothie bowls are a warming, healthy breakfast for the colder months.
 Vegan, gluten-free, and paleo, they’re satisfying and full of flavor.

 - 2 tablespoons seed or nut butter (I used 88 Acres Vanilla Spice Sunflower Butter), see notes

 - 1/2 teaspoon pure vanilla extract

 - pinch of salt

-- sliced banana, granola, seeds or nuts, and/or cinnamon for topping, optional (we used this 88 Acres Chocolate & Sea Salt Seednola).
+- toppings of choixe like sliced banana, granola, seeds or nuts, and/or cinnamon, optional (we used this 88 Acres Chocolate & Sea Salt Seednola)

-- Brew the tea: In a small saucepan, add the non-dairy milk and chai tea bag.
+- First, brew the tea.
+In a small saucepan, add the non-dairy milk and chai tea bag.
 Bring to a boil and then reduce to a very low simmer for 5-10 minutes.
 Once the tea is brewed, remove the tea bag and allow the milk to come to room temperature.

-- Make the smoothie: Add the brewed non-dairy milk, frozen banana, dates, seed butter, protein powder (if using), vanilla extract, and pinch of salt in a high-speed blender (like a Vitamix) and blend until smooth and creamy.
+Add the brewed non-dairy milk, frozen banana, dates, seed butter, protein powder (if using), vanilla extract, and pinch of salt in a high-speed blender and blend until smooth and creamy.

 Nut-free?
 Easy.
 Try using a non-dairy milk like rice or oat milk.
 Instead of nut butter, use a seed butter, like this 88 Acres Vanilla Spice Sunflower Butter, and top with seeds and/or seednola, like this 88 Acres Chocolate & Sea Salt Seednola.